-- 4.32 The Isle of Man Government Unified Scheme (Amendment) Scheme 2017, was approved with amending motion at February 2017 sitting of Tynwald, the following related to this Scheme:- - that the PSPA and Treasury should further investigate options for managing the legacy position in the long term in order to report back to the Council of Ministers so that it can put forward full options and proposals to Tynwald by November 2017. - 4.33 The PSPA had supported the work of Treasury and Cabinet Office to develop options for managing the legacy funding position.
+- 4.31 The Isle of Man Government Unified Scheme (Amendment) Scheme 2017, was approved with amending motion at February 2017 sitting of Tynwald, the following related to this Scheme:- - that the PSPA and Treasury should further investigate options for managing the legacy position in the long term in order to report back to the Council of Ministers so that it can put forward full options and proposals to Tynwald by November 2017. - 4.32 The PSPA had supported the work of Treasury and Cabinet Office to develop options for managing the legacy funding position.
 Detailed work on legacy funding gap, the historic difference between contribution income and expenditure, which commenced after the 2016 valuation of schemes was completed with the assistance of the PSPA actuaries.
 Although the scope of possible options had been developed beforehand, this extremely technical piece of work required detailed actuarial input in order to be as precise as possible on the implications of the options being explored.
 A report was submitted to Tynwald in July 2018, with a further report being submitted in March 2019 and Tynwald approved the introduction of a voluntary defined contribution scheme, once further cost assessments have been undertaken with the Treasury and a design and communication budget plan has been put in place and that its take up should be monitored over a 3-5 year period.
-In addition, Tynwald approved that the PSPA continues to manage future costs via regular actuarial valuation assessments and the introduction of a Cost Sharing mechanism across all unfunded public sector schemes.

-4.34 Enquiries about the Scheme generally, or about an individual member's entitlements to benefit, should be addressed to:-
+In addition, Tynwald approved that the PSPA continues to manage future costs via regular actuarial valuation assessments and the introduction of a Cost Sharing mechanism across all unfunded public sector schemes. - 4.33 Cost sharing is the process by which future cost increases under unfunded public sector schemes based on agreed actuarial assumptions will be shared between Government and scheme members.
+The broad basis of how cost sharing will work has been consulted upon and the Public Sector Pensions (Cost Sharing) Scheme 2020 (the 'Cost Sharing Scheme') was approved by Tynwald at its sitting in June 2020.
+The Cost Sharing Scheme applies cost sharing to both the Unified Scheme and Teachers Superannuation Order 2011, with the first cost sharing valuations due as at 31 March 2022. - 4.34 Enquiries about the Scheme generally, or about an individual member's entitlements to benefit, should be addressed to:-

+Scheme Administrator

-Scheme Administrator Public Sector Pensions Authority 3rd Floor Prospect House 27-29 Prospect Hill Douglas Isle of Man IM1 1ET
+Public Sector Pensions Authority

+3rd Floor Prospect House

+27-29 Prospect Hill

+Douglas

+Isle of Man

+IM1 1ET